seborama/govcr/README.md

 For this example, logging is switched on.
 This is achieved with `Logging: true` in `VCRConfig` when calling `NewVCR`.

-Note 1: `RequestBodyFilterFunc` achieves a similar purpose with the Body of the **request**.
-        This is useful when some of the data in the **request** Body needs to be transformed before it can be evaluated for comparison matching for playback.

-Note 2: `ResponseBodyFilterFunc` achieves a similar purpose with the Body of the **response**.
-        This is useful when some of the data in the **response** Body needs to be transformed before it is supplied for playback.
-Example: the request and response exchange a fingerprint via a body element that must match.

-Note 3: `ResponseHeaderFilterFunc` achieves a similar purpose with the Header of the **response**.
-        This is useful when some of the data in the **response** Header needs to be transformed before it is supplied for playback.
-Example: the request and response exchange a fingerprint via a header that must match.

-Note 4: ResponseBodyFilterFunc & ResponseHeaderFilterFunc only apply to the recorded response.
-        They are **not** executed against the live response!

-TO DO: add an example of either ResponseHeaderFilterFunc or ResponseBodyFilterFunc.

 ```go
 package main